FabricMC/fabric-docs/develop/loom/fabric-api.md

 ## Tests {#tests}

-As with data generation a basic testing setup can be achieved with the following:
+As with data generation you can set up basic testing with the following:

 ```groovy
 fabricApi {